View north on the Lower Riverview trail. Original tracks and photos by Bruce on ...

 The Riverview Doubletrack (DT) runs 3.3 miles from Highway 32 in the north (just uphill from the canal crossing) down to the bridge on Coyote Lane in the south.
 As it goes south, it's joined by Sheep Bones (descending from Upper Riverview), which is where most riders will begin the DT.
 Lower Riverview forks away 0.2 miles later, and the UVU Connector crosses at 1.4 miles from Sheep Bones.

 One mile south of the UVU Connector, the DT descends through a dip.
-On the left, the Lower Riverview singletrack merges.
+Here the Hobbiton Hill trail joins from above.

 The UVU connector crosses the Doubletrack.